Des Moines, Iowa

 The success of Des Moines in this area is due, in part, to its efforts to align, link, stack and bundle proven and promising strategies to ensure comprehensive developmental screenings for all the children in the community’s footprint.

-Community Lead: Sally Ellwein
+For more information, contact Community Lead: Sally Ellwein